 Together, I know we can make it happen.

 Resonate with my style of training?
-I'd love to chat with you about whatever goals you have for your canine!
+I’d love to chat with you about the behaviour issues you’re experiencing and the goals you have for your canine!